leap0x7b/viisi/README.md

   A RISC-V hobby computer inspired by old 80s and 90s UNIX workstations.
 </p>

 It's currently very bare bones right now, but it does have an almost full RV64IM(A) emulator.
-You can run one of the test files with `zig build run -- tests/<file>.bin`.
+You can run one of the test files with `zig build run -- --drive tests/dummy-drive.img --kernel tests/<file>.bin`.

 ## Progress
 - [X] RV64GC emulator (WIP)